 “Add more people, add better processes, add some software to help the humans become twice as productive.”

 There are new studies that have said that our productivity limit in an average work week caps out at around 55 hours, which is still an 11-hour day.
 So, if you have people who are saying “I work 80 hours,” well 25 of those hours are wasted.
 You may as well not show up because people cannot process like a machine, and you’ll burn those people out really fast.

 How do we get to those 10x processes?
 How do we build towards them?
 We’re going to talk about five different strategies this blog series.

 Our first efficiency gain here we want to talk about is prioritizing with purpose.
 That means getting the right people doing the most important work first.
 This sounds easy enough, until you start thinking about your request process, or how work actually gets to you and your team, particularly in the case of a marketing operations group.

 For most of us, requests come in a dozen different ways; emails, voicemails, drive-bys at your desk, sticky notes, a hallway conversation with an executive, and so on.
 When the work to be done is spread across so many different channels, it’s nearly impossible to prioritize effectively.
-You end up in most cases servicing the stakeholder who yells the loudest, or maybe the project that seems the most fun.
+You end up in most cases managing stakeholders who yell the loudest, or maybe the project that seems the most fun.
 And some requests quite honestly just get dropped altogether because they’re buried in an email thread somewhere or on a sticky note on your coworker’s desk.